According to a recent survey by Achieve:

 Several states offer advanced, honors, or college prep diplomas that indicate higher preparation.
 You should look at what these diplomas require and the proportion of students earning them.

 Are courses aligned with the expectations of colleges and the workplace?

 A recent study of high school graduation requirements by Achieve found that only nineteen states had aligned their standards with real-world expectations.
 You should ask how graduation requirements fit together with the rigors of college and the workplace.

 A number of organizations also collect data on graduation exams.
 The most exhaustive work has been done by the Center on Education Policy (CEP), which conducts an annual, fifty-state survey on state exit exams and their associated policies.
 The group also provides case studies of exit exams and how they affect students and schools.
-A listing of all the states that have exit exams can be found in CEP’s fifth annual report on high school exit exams called State High School Exit Exams: A Challenging Year.
+A listing of all the states that have exit exams can be found in CEP’s eleventh annual report on high school exit exams called State High School Exit Exams: A Policy in Transition.
 As part of its annual Diplomas Count report, the newspaper Education Week also collects data on whether or not a state requires students to pass a test in order to graduate.
 The report also lists whether or not the state finances remediation for students who failed an exit exam and if the state has an appeals process.
-More information on the annual Education Week study can be found in its Graduation Policies for the Class of 2010.
+More information on the annual Education Week study can be found here.

 As for the ECS and Achieve research on course requirements, there are some minor differences in findings.
 One reason for the discrepancy is that the organizations use different data collection methods.
 ECS uses the database tool Lexis-Nexis to continually research changes in state regulations and updates the database shortly after a regulatory change occurs.
 Achieve surveys all fifty states every fall and typically does not make changes the rest of the year.
 The other reason for the differences in the data is that Achieve gives credit to states with a graduation requirement that will go into effect for future graduating classes.
 ECS does not.